UbiquityRobotics/speech_commands/README.md

         rosrun tf2_web_republisher tf2_web_republisher
 * In the Chrome browser on your laptop or Android phone, load the speechcommands.html page, using https with the robot's url.
+* in the speechcommands.html page, enter the url with port number (usually 9090)

+        <robot's url>:9090
-* in the speechcommands.html page, enter the url <robot's url>:9090 into the Robot URL box and click the Connect button.
+into the Robot URL box and click the Connect button.
 The button should now say Disconnect.
 If you intend using speech, use "wss" or "https" for the robot's websocket address; otherwise you may use "ws" or "http".

 ## Running
 * Click any arrow to move the robot.